w-simon/meta-agl/agl-layers-overview.md

 * **`meta-agl`**: Minimal set of software needed to create an AGL distribution used to boot a system.
-  AGL profiles are built on top of this minimal set of software.

 * **`meta-agl-demo`**: Provides a reference or demo platform and applications for the AGL Distribution.